 Accommodation in Bohol

-After scrolling through booking.com every hotel on Alona beach seemed to be out of our price range, so we opted to stay in another area.
+After scrolling through booking.com every hotel on Alona beach seemed to be out of our price range on your Philippines itinerary, so we opted to stay in another area.
 Panglao Green Hills sounded perfect, 700p a night for a private air-conditioned room with a pool.
 The resort was nearing towards the end of a renovation resulting in the price being so affordable but it will be amazing when it’s completed.

 Things to do Bohol

 We spent 4 nights in Bohol and covered all the main attractions from the chocolate hills, to the taiser sanctuary to the Hinjan Cave and Island Hopping tour.
 See this post for more information